-Grid Tied Energy vs Solar Batteries
+Grid-Tied Energy and Solar Batteries

 A lot of people want to get a battery so they can store their own energy during the day and use it at night instead of using grid-tied energy.
 But, in Utah for example, the average price per kwh is 9.93 cents, way cheaper than a battery.

-Solar Battery for Off-Grid
+Solar Battery for Off-Grid Use

-For some a generator might still be cheaper nighttime energy option but refueling can be inconvenient depending on how far off-grid you are.
+For some a generator might still be a cheaper option but refueling can be inconvenient depending on how far off-grid you are.
 Also if you don’t want to drag a loud and bulky generator with you everywhere a solar battery can be a good option.